Pyrite: Crystallography

 The S atoms are tetrahedral, being bonded to three Fe centers and one other S atom.
 The site symmetry at Fe and S positions is accounted for by point symmetry groups C3i and C3, respectively.
 The missing center of inversion at S lattice sites has important consequences for the crystallographic and physical properties of iron pyrite.
-These consequences derive from the crystal electric field active at the sulfur lattice site, which causes a polarisation of S ions in the pyrite lattice.
+These consequences derive from the crystal electric field active at the sulfur lattice site, which causes a polarization of S ions in the pyrite lattice.
 The polarisation can be calculated on the basis of higher-order Madelung constants and has to be included in the calculation of the lattice energy by using a generalised Born–Haber cycle.
 This reflects the fact that the covalent bond in the sulfur pair is inadequately accounted for by a strictly ionic treatment.

 Arsenopyrite has a related structure with heteroatomic As–S pairs rather than S-S pairs.
-Marcasite also possesses homoatomic anion pairs, but the arrangement of the metal and diatomic anions differ from that of pyrite.
+Marcasite also possesses homoatomic anion pairs, but the arrangement of the metal and diatomic anions differs from that of pyrite.
 Despite its name, chalcopyrite (CuFeS_{2}) does not contain dianion pairs, but single S2− sulfide anions.